falkr/iik-edu/pages/external-TTM4502.md

 ### Role as session chair; passive listener or challenging questioner?

 It is of course up to you.
 As session chair you should invite for questions from other attendees.
 It may be hardest to get them from the students, but once a student asks a question, it may inspire others.
 It is as an advantage that you as external evaluator ask challenging questions.
 It should also be a preparatory training for what students will encounter after their studies and being able to present their own work and ask critical questions after listening to someone else presenting are part of the general competence the students should acquire through this project.
-If relevant, it is also an opportunity to give the student·s the possibility to clarify parts of the report and for you to gain better insight into what has been done and what is planned and a better idea of his/her/their actual understanding, which can be helpful for the evaluation.
-Some external evaluators also choose to end with a short oral feedback to the student·s – adapted to the setting, but still indicating where improvements may be made –.
+If relevant, it is also an opportunity to give the student(s) the possibility to clarify parts of the report and for you to gain better insight into what has been done and what is planned and a better idea of his/her/their actual understanding, which can be helpful for the evaluation.
+Some external evaluators also choose to end with a short oral feedback to the student(s) – adapted to the setting, but still indicating where improvements may be made.

 ### Practicalities

-When it is his/her/their turn to present, the student·s should join the MS Teams meeting for the track and share his/her/their screen.
-The audio on his/her/their laptop should be turned off and the student·s should use the microphone available in the room.
+When it is his/her/their turn to present, the student(s) should join the MS Teams meeting for the track and share his/her/their screen.
+The audio on his/her/their laptop should be turned off and the student(s) should use the microphone available in the room.

 This setup allows those that cannot attend physically (main or co-supervisors and/or students) to attend on-line and removes the need for any cables/converters.

-To be sure that those following on-line also hear the questions that are asked from the audience in the room, the student·s should repeat the questions before answering them (this also allows the student·s to get a confirmation that he/she/they have understood them correctly).
+To be sure that those following on-line also hear the questions that are asked from the audience in the room, the student(s) should repeat the questions before answering them (this also allows the student·s to get a confirmation that he/she/they have understood them correctly).